 I have to cook, no convenience foods or take-aways here.
 I usually have to peel potatoes, something I normally do once a year, at Christmas.
 Strangely, I’m enjoying cooking here, I’m known for my usual loathing.
 I’ve been roasting, stewing and souping up a storm.

-We have a small supermarket about half an hour away, several huge ones 50 minutes away.
-We also have two tiny village shops that stock bread, crisps sweets, beer and, sometimes, OK wine.
+We have a small supermarket about half an hour away along with several huge ones 50 minutes away.
+We also have two tiny village shops that stock bread, crisps, sweets, beer and, sometimes, OK wine.
 Drinks are really cheap here, a large bottle of beer about $1, a bottle of wine well under $5.
 Food is cheap.

 Lots of hours disappear in food preparation and washing up, which often has to be done with a bucket and a kettle when the water fails.

 Maybe a walk or a bike ride, maybe a trip somewhere.
 We have some great attractions in the area and we often visit local markets to check out the animals and produce.
 The Merry Cemetery is a short drive away, as is the Barsana Monastery complex.
 The churches of Maramures County are UNESCO listed and really spectacular.

 We have plenty of people to hang out with here.
 There are currently half a dozen young volunteers, Australian, American, Russian, Argentinian and Brits, working at the Village Hotel.
 They’re great people, travellers like us.
 The boys love them and want nothing more than to hang out and help.
 They haven’t bothered to approach the village children at all, they gravitate towards these guys.
 Maybe when they leave, which should coincide with their Romanian being passable, that will change.

 There are two small village pubs.
 We meet up with the volunteers and drink cold beers at the end of the day.
 I take along one of our trusty card games for the boys, or they play with kittens and puppies while we chat.